 Setting Up The Contact Paper Letter Craft Painting Activity

-You could totally freehand this and make the letters yourself but if you are anything like me and need perfection then you can use a printable.
+You could totally freehand this and make the letters yourself, but if you are anything like me and need perfection, then you can use a printable.

-Place the contact paper on your paper.
+Place the sticky contact paper on your paper.

-I leave them there and let them choose when to do it.
-More often than not the minute they see it, they drop whatever they are doing and get this gorgeous magical smile on their face.
+I leave them there and let them choose when to do them.
+More often than not, the minute they see it, they drop whatever they are doing and get this gorgeous, magical smile on their face.